jaydeluca/java-meta-tracker/readme.md

 This project is designed to run as a GitHub Action on a recurring schedule.

-### Workflow File

-The workflow is defined in `.github/workflows/nightly-metrics.yml`.
-It is configured to run every 12 hours and can also be triggered manually.

 ### Required GitHub Secrets

 To enable the GitHub Action to run successfully, you must configure the following secrets in your GitHub repository settings (`Settings` > `Secrets and variables` > `Actions`):